Nebraska Revised Statute 76-542

 Upon receipt of such application the board shall notify the applicant by mail whether the application has been accepted.
 If the application has not been accepted, the examination fee shall be returned to the applicant.
 If the application has been accepted, the applicant shall be notified of the time and place of the next scheduled examination.

-The board shall adopt and promulgate rules and regulations necessary to establish the experience standards and administer the examination required for registered abstracters.
+The board shall adopt and promulgate rules and regulations necessary to administer the examination required for registered abstracters.